anderkve/FYS3150/_sources/book/projects/project3.md

 #### Problem 5

-To measure the validity of your code, you'll need a specific analytical solution to use for comparison.
+To test that your code works as expected you'll need a specific analytical solution to use for comparison.
 Assume we have a single charged particle with charge $q$ and mass $m$ in the Penning trap with the following initial conditions:

 $$
 x(0) = x_0, \qquad \dot{x}(0) = 0,